gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - AWS has **Regions** (cluster of data centers) all around the world
 - Example region names: `us-east-1`, `us-east-2`, `eu-west-3`, etc...
 - Most AWS services are region-scoped (e.g., EC2).
-In other words, if you you use a service in region "a" (e.g., `us-east-`) your data will not be replicated or synchronized in region "b" (e.g., `us-east-2`), so you would have to re-create your infrastructure
+In other words, if you you use a service in region "a" (e.g., `us-east-1`) your data will not be replicated or synchronized in region "b" (e.g., `us-east-2`), so you would have to re-create your infrastructure
 - Some AWS services are global services.
 This means they are **not** linked to any particular region (e.g., Identity and Access Management or IAM)

 ## AWS Availability Zones (AZs)